aissitt/LabelStudioPipeline/README.md

     seed=1337, ratio=(.8, .1, .1), group_prefix=2, move=False)
 ```
 2. Upload dataset to Google Drive.
 Here, we place it in a folder named "dataset".
+3. Next, data.yaml needs to be configured.
+3a.
+In the "train" field, enter the path to the "train" folder in your Drive.
+Insert corresponding paths for the "val" and "test" fields as well.
+3b.
+Now, change the "nc" field to the number of classes you plan to train on.
+In this case, we have three.
+3c.
+Finally, enter each class name in the "names" field.
+3d.
+Place data.yaml in the same directory as your dataset.
 ## Label Studio ML Backend Setup
 * Install Pytorch